sd1p/Kirana-Club-Backend-Assignment/Readme.md

 ## Assumptions

-- Error aggrigation condition in worker.js
+- Error aggregation conditions in worker.js:
     1. If StoreID is invalid
     2. If image_url length is 0
     3. If image_url is invalid
-    4. If invalid MIME type off url
+    4. If MIME type of URL is invalid
-    5. If failed to fetch image from url
+    5. If failed to fetch image from URL
     6. If failed to calculate image dimensions

 ## Installation and Setup